thinkshout/commerce_iats/README.txt

 The following payment methods must both be enabled to use Direct Debit:

-* iATS Webservice: Direct Debit payment validation
+* iATS Payments: Direct Debit payment validation
-* iATS Webservice: Direct Debit customer code creation
+* iATS Payments: Direct Debit customer code creation

 Commerce iATS provides custom checkout panes for Direct Debit payments.
 To implement these, you will need to install the Commerce Checkout Pages module: